 The highly structured, loosely organized learning environment also includes learning both on and off the device.
 One of the things I love, especially with Chromebooks, is that they turn on and off in 7 seconds.
 Having students shut their computers, get their hands off the keyboard, and turn their focus to something we are doing physically in the classroom (because we are social beings and it’s good to have kids socialize), then having them open that Chromebook back up and be back ready to go in 7 seconds, is a game changer.

 Not everyone has Chromebooks, so you can have students bring their screens to 45 degrees, or flip the iPad over, but there is a structure in place to allow kids to refocus on the classroom and then get back into their devices.
 The worst thing you can do as an educator is to try to talk over an open screen with hands on the keyboard.

 For a more detailed look into the highly structured, loosely organized learning environment, including details of a lesson I used in a 6th-grade classroom, listen to Shifting Our Schools Episode 42: Highly Structured, Loosely Organized here.

-Are you interested in managing device distraction in the 1:1 classroom?
+Learn more about managing device distraction in the 1:1 classroom!
 Download the free resource 7 Ways to Minimize Distractions in the Connected Classroom.
 This infographic gives you 7 strategies to minimize distractions in the 1:1 classroom and is a preview to The 1:1 Teacher Microcredential, an academic-year-long online mentorship program that includes 24 weeks of course content learning that will strengthen your classroom management skills to keep the focus on the learning in a technology-rich classroom.
 Registration for the next cohort begins July 23rd.
 Learn more here.